FRAMverse/coding-practices/README.md

 Our evolving coding best practices document

+## Todo
+ - CBE: read other R best practices docs, adapt parts that make sense to us.
+ - Populate / link directions on some of the suggestions (e.g., git, renv, etc)

 ## General practices

 For any kind of substantial work involving more than one file, use Rprojects, the `here` package, and `renv` to make scripts easily shareable.
 The goal is that you can zip up a folder, send it to someone else, and they can run any scripts without making any changes.